ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

-## Evaluating the lower bound on test samples
+## Evaluating the ELBO on test samples

 The options `S` specifies the number of samples to use when approximating the expected lower bound (ELBO), see [Technical background](@ref).
 The higher the value we use for `S`, the better the approximation to the ELBO will be, but at a higher computational cost.
 The lower the value we use for `S`, the faster the computation will be, but the approximation to the ELBO may be poorer.
 Hence, when setting `S` we need to take this trade-off into account.